BerriAI/reliableGPT/README.md

 # 💪 reliableGPT: Stop OpenAI Errors in Production 🚀

-⚡️ Never worry about overloaded OpenAI servers, rotated keys, or context window limitations again!⚡️

-reliableGPT handles:
-* OpenAI APIError, OpenAI Timeout, OpenAI Rate Limit Errors, OpenAI Service UnavailableError / Overloaded
+⚡️ Get 0 dropped requests for your LLM app in production ⚡️

+When a request to your llm app fails, reliableGPT handles it by:
+* Retrying with an alternate model
+* Retrying with a larger context window model for Context Window Errors
+* Sending a Cached Response (using semantic similarity)
-* Context Window Errors
+* Retrying with a larger context window model for Context Window Errors
-* Invalid API Key errors
+* Retry with a fallback API key for Invalid API Key errors

 # Getting Started
 ## Step 1. pip install package